eirikhanssen/odf2jats/README.md

         - year
         - self-uri
         - doi
+    - contact-info (if paragraphs have been styled with this style)
 - adjacent (following) italic elements with only punctuation or whitespace between are merged in references

 - **book/book-chapter type references**